day8/re-frame/docs/Subscribing-To-External-Data.md

 will work:

    1. Upon being required to provide items, it has to issue a query to the remote database.
-Perhaps this will be done via a a RESTful GET.
+Perhaps this will be done via a RESTful GET.
 Or via a firebase connection.
 Or by pushing a JSON representation of the query down a websocket.
 Something.
 And it is the subscription handler's job to know how it is done.